-The purpose of the valve stem seal is, to prevent the oil from the cylinder head; entering the combustion chamber.
+The purpose of the valve stem seal, is to prevent the oil from the cylinder head, entering the combustion chamber.

 So, the valve stem seal, plays a critical role in, controlling valve lubrication, as well as oil consumption.

-But, if the valve stem seal is worn, the valve guides may be either; starved for lubrication or flooded with oil.
+But, if the valve stem seal is worn, the valve guides may be either, starved for lubrication or flooded with oil.

-In other words, if the valve stem seal is:
+But, if the valve stem seal is:

 - Improperly installed

-This will cause the engine, to suck oil down the guides and into the cylinders.
+Then, this will cause the engine, to suck oil down the guides and into the cylinders.

 So, the engine may still have good compression, but will use a lot of oil.
-High operating temperatures, cause lower grade materials; such as nitrile to harden and become brittle over time.
+High operating temperatures, cause lower grade materials, such as nitrile to harden and become brittle over time.

-Eventually, this can lead to cracking; loss of oil control and valve stem seal failure.
-When seals lose their ability to control the oil that enters the guide; they can cause a variety of problems.
+Eventually, this can lead to cracking, loss of oil control and valve stem seal failure.
+When seals lose their ability to control the oil that enters the guide, they can cause a variety of problems.

 Valve Stem Seal, Failure Symptoms: